ryanmasondavies/Inline/README.md

 @end
 ```

 Rather than running tests itself, Inline ships them off to SenTestingKit.
-When a test is run, its block is executed.

 Test names are displayed in the log after being stripped of whitespace and punctuation.
 This is necessary to integrate with Xcode.

 Tests can run in a given context by assigning a delegate: